 About This Estimate

-*The undergraduate tuition estimate is based on the block tuition fee that includes all required fees and allows student to take from 24 to 36 credit hours per year.
+*The undergraduate tuition estimate is based on the block tuition fee that includes all required fees and allows students to take from 24 to 36 credit hours per year.
 The ESL tuition estimate is based on the same plan minus a 50% discount for ESL classes.
-The graduate tuition estimate is based on 24 credit hours per year at a rate of $1,105 per credit hour.

 This estimate does not include expenses such as travel to and from one's home country, vacation travel, personal expenses, clothing or the support of additional persons.
 Note: It is important to understand that tuition increases each year and that living and insurance expenses may increase each year as well.

 Multiple scholarships are available to qualified international students, including the following:

 - Academic Scholarship: Automatic scholarship upon admission based on student’s academic profile, $3,000 to half tuition.

 - International Scholarship: Automatic scholarship upon admission based on student’s academic profile, $2,500 to $5,000.

 - Other Scholarships: Visit our scholarship list website to see other scholarships that may apply to you.

 To assess financial need, international students must submit the 2018-19 International Student Financial Aid Application by CollegeBoard to complement the student’s academic and financial aid file.
 This information will also be considered when awarding other competitive scholarships.